By Dave Andrusko

 The irony is that even “pro-choice” scholars knew how slipshod Blackmun’s opinion was.
 In 2005, for example, Benjamin Wittes wrote, “In the years since the decision an enormous body of academic literature has tried to put the right to an abortion on firmer legal ground.
 But thousands of pages of scholarship notwithstanding, the right to abortion remains constitutionally shaky. … [Roe] is a lousy opinion that disenfranchised millions of conservatives on an issue about which they care deeply.”

 Science and technology, and even television commercials, have made the job of persuasion infinitely easier.
-When my wife was pregnant, I had to pretend I could make out what I saw on the ultrasound.
+When my wife was pregnant with our first children, I had to pretend I could make out what I saw on the ultrasound.
 Nowadays, like hundreds of millions of grandparents, when we went to the obstetrician, we could see our grandkids in four-color “real time,” meaning you could see them running all over the place.
 The facial features were distinct, not blurs, and no one had to help me figure out (literally) heads from tails.

 The debate in the 1990s over partial-birth abortions changed the trajectory of the abortion debate.
 Pro-lifers are convinced the debate over banning the abortions of pain-capable children will have no less an impact.
 There already is overwhelming public support for just such a law.

 NRLC believes this will help reveal a truth buried for decades: A majority of Americans oppose — and always have — the reasons 90%-95% of all abortions are performed.